starkindustries/cyber-stakes-2020/WebSecurity/Denied/README.md

 ## Solve

-Sometimes websites are afraid of the terminator finding things out. http://challenge.acictf.com:15499/ The flag is in flag.txt.
+Sometimes websites are afraid of the terminator finding things out. http://challenge.acictf.com:15499/ The flag is in `flag.txt`.

 ## Hints

 * How can websites keep search engines from finding private information?
 * Sometimes the developers leave some comments that give you a hint about what to do...
-* You can use the cat command to read files
+* You can use the `cat` command to read files

 ## Solution